Employment, Skills and Digital

 Councillor Sean Fielding became Oldham Council Leader in May 2018.

-The 28-year-old has served the Failsworth West ward - where he lives with his girlfriend Sophie - since 2012.
+Sean has served the Failsworth West ward - where he lives with his girlfriend Sophie - since 2012.

 When first elected, he was one of the youngest UK councillors and was immediately given a role as Assistant Cabinet Member by then Leader, Jim McMahon.